PatrikValkovic/csfd-api/README.md

 ## Roadmap

-- Serial parsing
+- TV show parsing
-- Users parsing
+- User parsing
 - Comments parsing
-- Parsing of ranking
+- Parsing of lists

-All help and pull requests are welcome.
+All help and pull requests are welcomed.

 ## License